jayashreenagaraju/devops-tutorial/README.md

 # my husband name is deepak

-# my mother and father name is umavathi and nagaraju
+# my mother and father name is umavathi p and nagaraju k v